mouseless/learn-nuxt/pages.md

 ### About Document-Driven Mode

-We don't use document-driven mode in nuxt projects even if it's a website that contains only markdown content.
+We don't use document-driven mode even if it's a website that contains only markdown content.
 This is because all it does is to register a page with catch-all route along with extra queries like `navigation`, `surround` which could be unncessary in your theme.
 If you need to render navigation menu etc., use `<ContentQuery>` or `queryContent()` queries.

 > :warning:
 >